predsci/PsiPy/docs/guide/tracing.rst

 ==================

 The `streamtracer` library is used to trace magnetic field lines through models.
+Currently it has been tested with the heliospheric model results.
+Coronal model results are currently being validated.
-Note that this must be installed prior to use (pip install streamtracer).
+Note that this must be installed before use (i.e., pip install streamtracer).
-In spherical coordinates the streamline equations are:
+In spherical coordinates, the streamline equations are:

 .. math:: \frac{dr}{ds} = \hat{B}_{r}
 .. math:: \frac{d\theta}{ds} = \frac{\hat{B}_{\theta}}{r}